Phelickz/Phelickz/README.md

 Here are some ideas to get you started:
 -->

-Skills: Flutter / Dart / UI Design / JavaScript / Python
+Skills: Flutter / Dart / Golang / JavaScript / Python

 - 🔭 I’m currently working on lots and lots of apps
 - 🌱 I’m currently learning a few languages